rgunaratna/Colocalization_Analysis/README.md

-# Colocalization Analysis of nuclear $\beta$-Catenin
+# Colocalization Analysis of nuclear β-Catenin

-Wnt signling activation results in $\beta$-Catenin nuclear localization releaving repression of Wnt target gene expression.
-Nuclear localization of $\beta$-catenin could be measured by identifying fluorescently-tagged $\beta$-catenin in DAPI-positive nuclei.
+Wnt signling activation results in β-Catenin nuclear localization releaving repression of Wnt target gene expression.
+Nuclear localization of β-catenin could be measured by identifying fluorescently-tagged β-catenin in DAPI-positive nuclei.

 ## About
-Customized macro and R scripts performs processing of 24-bit composite images for colocaliazation analysis of nuclear $\beta$-Catenin using EzColocalization in Fiji and data processing for visualization using R.
+Customized macro and R scripts performs processing of 24-bit composite images for colocaliazation analysis of nuclear β-Catenin using EzColocalization in Fiji and data processing for visualization using R.

 ### 1. Fiji macro script